Essential Oil Diffuser Blends That Promote Sleep

-Aromatherapy cannot cure insomnia or its root cause, but using calming and relaxing essential oils before your intended bedtime can potentially help you fall asleep faster and stay asleep until your intended wake-up time.
-Of course, if you have an ongoing, serious sleep disorder, you should see your health professional to discuss your situation and gain treatment for the root cause of your insomnia.
+Aromatherapy cannot cure sleep issues or its root cause, but using calming and relaxing essential oils before your intended bedtime can potentially help you fall asleep faster and stay asleep until your intended wake-up time.
+Of course, if you have insomnia or an ongoing, serious sleep disorder, you should first see your health professional to discuss your situation and gain treatment for the root cause of your insomnia.

-If you suffer from occasional insomnia or sleep disturbances, read the extensive Aromatherapy for Insomnia article and try the Insomnia Aromatherapy Recipe shown below.
+If you sometimes have trouble falling asleep or suffer from occasional insomnia or sleep disturbances, read the extensive Aromatherapy for Insomnia article and take a look at the essential oil blends shown below.

 - 5 drops Clary Sage Essential Oil